Snohomish, Washington: Parks and recreation

 The city government has nine developed parks with 167 acre of space reserved for public recreation, nature preserves, or other uses.
 These include Ferguson Park and Hill Park on Blackmans Lake; Morgantown Park and Pilchuck Park on the Pilchuck River; and Cady Park and KlaHaYa Park in downtown on the Snohomish River.
 These parks include playgrounds, walking trails, picnic areas, boat launches, and sports fields.
 The city also owns the local Boys and Girls Club and senior center, leasing them out to their respective organizations.
-The Snohomish area is also home to several county parks and privately-owned recreational spaces that are primarily used for organized youth sports, such as soccer and baseball.
+The Snohomish area is also home to several county parks and privately owned recreational spaces that are primarily used for organized youth sports, such as soccer and baseball.

 Snohomish is the southern terminus of the Centennial Trail, an intercity multi-use path for pedestrians, cyclists, and equestrians.
-It travels from the city through Lake Stevens and Arlington along a former railroad, terminating to the north at the Skagit County.
+It connects the city to Lake Stevens and Arlington along a former railroad, terminating to the north at the Skagit County.
 The trail is maintained by the county government and is planned to be extended south from Snohomish to Woodinville, where it would connect with the Eastrail network.
+A new trail to the west along the Snohomish River is planned to connect the Centennial Trail to the Interurban Trail in Everett.
 The Snohomish city government maintains its own network of multi-use paths, which range from gravel and unpaved trails along the Snohomish River to paved connections between downtown and Blackmans Lake.

 The city is home to the Snohomish Aquatic Center, a public pool complex built by the Snohomish School District for its high school swim teams.
 It opened in 2014 at a cost of $22.2 million and was partially funded by the city government, which provides discounts for residents.
 The facility replaced the Hal Moe Pool, which originally opened in 1972 as an outdoor pool and covered in the 1989 by the school district.
 The pool was closed in 2007 and was demolished in 2018 to make way for a city park.
+The new aquatic center was built on the site of the original Snohomish Junior High School, which opened in 1961 and was later replaced by other schools.
+The campus was demolished in stages between 2012 and 2016.